VatsalJagani/splunk-app-action/README.md

 # TODO - Add in all files that this file is managed by this action along with Github link, if need to modify create PR to GitHub action for any enhancement.

+# TODO - Update screenshots and/or provide link